 Happy International Women’s Day

-VAST knows our female colleagues bring a perspective and approach to our team that enriches the creativity and insight of projects and acknowledges the significant contributions women have made throughout history to advancing science.
+Our female colleagues bring a perspective and approach to VAST that enriches the creativity and insight of projects.
+We are pleased to see a growing number of women entering the #STEM (Science Technology Engineering and Math) field and acknowledge the significant contributions women have made throughout history to advancing science.

 VAST’s Senior Resource Technician, Becky Phillips, was raised in Cranbrook.
 She received her Bachelor of Science in Geography from UVIC before heading to a protected forest in Ecuador (home to monkeys and jaguars) on a six-month work placement through College of the Rockies.

 After her work there, which focused around securing grants to fund biology research, Phillips officially started her career in Vancouver with the Northwest Wildlife Preservation Society.
 Her job brought her across B.C. teaching kids about local wildlife through workshops and other education programs.

 “After a while I decided to come back home to the Kootenays and ended up getting a job for Fish and Wildlife as a wildlife technician,” says Phillips.
 “When I was hired, they were just starting an elk monitoring study; they had collared 40-plus elk, so my main task was to follow up and track the collared elk.
 That work evolved into other things: I worked on grizzly bear, cougar and wolverine DNA studies, captured and collared mule deer, and participated in various ungulate inventories.